timboGithubMan/bHLH-RNA-Seq/README.md

 -------------------------------------------------------------------------

 First, Salmon was used to calculate count data from RNA seq fastQ files using the nf-core/rnaseq pipeline on Linux.
-This unnormalized count data was then imported to R.
+This unnormalized count data was then imported to R

 Then, DESeqDataSetFromMatrix files were created specifying countData, colData, and design type
 	dds <- DESeqDataSetFromMatrix(countData = data, colData = meta, design = ~ Type)